CamFlyerCH/FileShareUtils/README.md

 Look at the code in ISE:
 ``Powershell_ISE.exe ((Get-InstalledModule -Name FileShareUtils).InstalledLocation + "\FileShareUtils.psm1")``

+### Uninstall module installed from PowerShell Gallery

+Use this to uninstall all versions:
+``Uninstall-Module FileShareUtils -all``

 ### Manual installation :

 Open your module folder.
 Probably one of these two: